yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/selectors.md

 * `${user[0].memberOf[0].equals(“CN=Operator,OU=Sales”)}` – Returns true if the first `memberOf` attribute is `“CN=Operators,OU=Sales”`

 For more information, see `java.util.ArrayList` and `java.lang.String` class interfaces.

+## More information on KPS

+A Key Property Store (KPS) is an external data store of API Gateway policy properties, which is typically read frequently, and seldom written to.
+Using a KPS enables metadata-driven policies, whereby policy configuration is stored in an external data store, and looked up dynamically when policies are executed.

+For more information on KPS, see the [API Gateway Policy Developer Guide](/docs/apigw_poldev/) and also the [API Gateway Key Property Store User Guide](https://docs.axway.com/bundle/APIGateway_77_KPSUserGuide_allOS_en_HTML5).